Search

 This programme covers a broad range of mathematical topics, from abstract methods to numerical computation; it also emphasises their application to real-world problems.

-The programme's modular structure allows you to specialise in areas of particular interest, such as mathematical biology or scientific computing.
+The programme's modular structure allows you to specialise in areas of particular mathematical interest, such as mathematical biology or scientific computing.

 Optional courses